diolan12/laraflet/README.md

 # How To

-1. Clone this repository
+1. Clone this repository.
-2. Install using composer
+2. Install using composer.

    ```cmd
    composer install
    ```

-3. Create database `laraflet-v1` in mysql
+3. Create database `laraflet-v1` in mysql.
-4. Run migration and seeding
+4. Run migration and seeding.
    If you install for the first time, use

    ```cmd